Data Protection Strategies

 3. Differential Backup:

 • Pros: Provides quicker recovery than incremental backups since it captures all changes since the last full backup, balancing speed and storage efficiency.
-This method can be particularly advantageous for organizations that require rapid recovery times.
+This method can be particularly advantageous for organizations that require times.

 • Cons: The size of the copies grows over time, which can result in extended backup periods and may still be slower than a complete backup when recovering information.